To, The Members,

 34. Human Resources

-Y our Company treats its "human resources" as one most important assets.
 Your Company continuously invest in attraction, retention and development of talent on an ongoing basis.
 A number of programs that provide focused people attention are currently underway.
 Your Company thrust is on the promotion of talent internally through job rotation and job enlargement.
-The Company maintain healthy, cordial and harmonious industrial relation at all level.
-The enthusiasm employee have enabled the company to remain at leadership position in the industry.
+The Company maintains healthy, cordial and harmonious industrial relations at all level.

 35. Directors Responsibility Statement

-Pursuant to Section-134(3)(C) of the Companies the Directors based on the representations received from the operating management & after due inquiry confirm that:-
+Pursuant to Section-134(3)(C) of the Companies Act, 2013, the Directors based on the representations received from the operating management & after due inquiry confirm that:-

 36. Transfer of Amounts to Investor Education and Protection Fund

-The amount of Dividend unclaimed/unpaid for the financial year 2008-09 to 2010-11 lies in the respective unpaid of its dividend account and can be claimed from Companys Register and Transfer Agent i.e. Big Share Services Private Limited, before the due date for transfer of the same in IEPF account.
+The amount of Dividend unclaimed/unpaid for the financial year 2008-09 to 2014-15 lies in the respective unpaid dividend account and can be claimed from Companys Register and Transfer Agent i.e. Big Share Services Private Limited, before the due date for transfer of the same in IEPF account.

-Pursuant to the provisions of the Investor Education Protection Fund (Uploading of information regarding unpaid and unclaimed amounts lying with companies) Rules, 2012, the Company has uploaded the details of unpaid and unclaimed amounts lying with the Company, as on 09th September 2014, with the Ministry of Corporate Affairs.
+Pursuant to the provisions of the Investor Education Protection Fund (Uploading of information regarding unpaid and unclaimed amounts lying with companies) Rules, 2012, the Company has uploaded the details of unpaid and unclaimed amounts lying with the Company as on 18th September 2015, with the Ministry of Corporate Affairs.

 37. Listing with Stock Exchanges:

-Y our Director place on record their gratitude to all stakeholder for there assistance, cooperation and encouragement.
+Your Director place on record their gratitude to all stakeholder for their assistance, cooperation and encouragement.
 Your Director also wish to place on record their sincere thanks to all investor, vendor, employees for their outstanding performance.